crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 risk the satisfaction of making progress, burnout, and other serious business problems.

-If you can't estimate these numbers, don't begin doing anything;
+If you can't estimate these numbers, don't begin doing anything.
-you are probably setting money on fire on an emotional quest by a developer "I don't like someone else's code, I prefer my own."

-(which is how all developers feel about all code, everywhere.)

 As engineers, a challenging senior understanding exists, captured by the [**"Respect what came before you"**](https://www.amazon.jobs/content/en/teams/principal-engineering/tenets)